partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

 1. Finally we need to add an audio source.
 Again choose the **+** icon in the sources pane.
 This time choose "Audio Input Capture".
 1. Again, make sure the "Create New" radio button is selected and supply a name for the source and select ok.
 Under device, choose "Built in Microphone" and hit ok.
 1. We are now ready to start the stream!
 Hit the "Start Streaming" button under the "Controls" panel in the bottom right hand side.
-1. Check that the stream is up by pasting the MediaPackage HLS Egress Url into Safari or any supported HLS player.
+1. Check that the stream is up by pasting the MediaStore HLS Egress Url into Safari or any supported HLS player.
     1. You can use the [JW Player Stream Tester](https://developer.jwplayer.com/tools/stream-tester/) if you don't have an HLS compatible player installed.
 Just paste your MediaStore output URL into the File URL Field on the page and click the red "Test Stream" Button.
 You should now see your channel playing in the Test Player.
     ![JW Player](.images/jw_player.png)